zsk66/zsk66.github.io/_pages/about.md

 **Service**
 ------
-Invited Reviewer for Journal of Machine Learning Research (JMLR), Transactions on Knowledge and Data Engineering (TKDE).
+Invited Reviewer for Journal of Machine Learning Research (JMLR), IEEE Transactions on Knowledge and Data Engineering (TKDE).

 **Miscellaneous**